andrew1007/mrfa-demo/article/8-enterprise-software.md

 This is the last step, where I put my money where my mouth is and prove that this works as well as I say it does.
 That it scales in situations where conventional approaches crumple like paper.

-A sample application that can be dynamically scaled in complexity will be benchmarked and its various architectural properties will be analyzed to help understand this approach's practicality and effectiveness.
+A sample application will be benchmarked.
+Its architectural properties will be analyzed to understand this approach's practicality and effectiveness.

 ## Component Initial Render Performance